usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

 If you change the the ProtectedClass model, you may need to squish the migrations and make a new data load script.

+To rename existing models, change the name in model_variables.py and create a data migration like: crt_portal/cts_forms/migrations/0016_rename_more_protected_class.py

-You can reorder the form by setting the value in the database or making a data migration to update the protected classes and form_order.
+You should be able to reorder the form by setting the value in the database or making a data migration to update the protected classes and form_order.
+(This might not be working, we may need additional work to override the django built in sort order for models.)